joelek/atlas/readme.md

 | WD Black SN750 1TB M.2 SSD    | 12 192     | 520         |
 | Seagate IronWolf 8TB 3.5" HDD | 11 350     | 12          |

+## Limits and overheads

+Atlas implements a virtual block system in which all database entities are stored.
+Each block is allocated as a contiguous array of 2^k bytes where k is the smallest non-negative number able to store the complete block.
+This allows blocks to shrink and grow as needed without unnecessary reallocation and simplifies block reuse as there are fewer unique block sizes in the system.
+It does however imply that each block is stored with an overhead of between 0% and 100%.
+A 256 byte block will be stored in an array of 256 bytes with an overhead of 0 bytes.
+A 257 byte block will be stored in an array of 512 bytes with an overhead of 255 bytes.

+Each block is assigned a sequential id in the block allocation table (BAT) where each 64-bit entry stores the block address using 48 bits, its category (k) using 8 bits as well as 8 bits of metadata.
+The 48-bit address space implies a maximum database size of 281 474 976 710 656 bytes (256 TiB).
+Each entry constitutes an additional overhead of 8 bytes which allows for storing roughly 35 184 372 088 832 unique blocks.

 ## Sponsorship

 The continued development of this software depends on your sponsorship.
 Please consider sponsoring this project if you find that the software creates value for you and your organization.